“Holy, holy, holy is the LORD of hosts.

-You have reminded us of your loving plan of salvation.
+Lord, you have reminded us of your loving plan of salvation.
 May we never try to replace your sacrificial gift with our own attempts to be good enough to deserve it.
 May we never forget that we don’t have to win your love.
 May we never fear that we might lose your love.
-Make us bold to tell others of this amazing gift,
+Make us bold to tell others of this amazing gift, amen.

 You Have a Friend in Jesus